BitcoinDesign/Guide/guide/getting-started/visual-language.md

 #### Consider your audience

 Are you developing Bitcoin products that are intended to be used primarily by developers or people who are very experienced with Bitcoin?
-If so, lightning branding may be a great choice for your product.
+If so, Lightning branding may be a great choice for your product.

 Are you developing products intended for Bitcoin beginners?
-If so, consider minimizing or altogether avoiding lightning branding.
+If so, consider minimizing or altogether avoiding Lightning branding.
 Instead, focus on what your user needs or wants.
-For example, the term "instant payment" could be far more informative to this user than the term "lightning payment".
+For example, the term "instant payment" could be far more informative to this user than the term "Lightning payment".

 ---